Gepoverlow/ts-workshop/README.md

 By completing this intermediate exercise, you’ll:

-- Deepen your understanding of TypeScript’s type system
+- Deepen your understanding of TypeScript’s type system and inference capabilities
-- Practice type narrowing and guards for unknown or dynamic input
+- Practice safely narrowing unknown values using custom type guards
-- Work with functional patterns and curried validators
+- Apply TypeScript to functional patterns like currying and composition
-- Build reusable, type-safe utilities
+- Build reusable, strongly-typed validators and transformation utilities

 ---